 Motor Neuron Disease (MND) is a fatal neurodegenerative condition characterised by the progressive degeneration of both upper motor neurons in the motor cortex, and the lower motor neurons in the brain stem and spinal cord1.
 MND has a number of subtypes, of which Amyotrophic Lateral Sclerosis (ALS) is the most common and affects around 2 in every 100,000 people2.
 Throughout much of the literature, ALS and MND are used synonymously; here MND will be used to refer to all subclasses of the disease.

 Typically, MND presents with progressive muscle weakness in the extremities, muscular atrophy, fasciculations, cramping, spasticity and fatigue1.
 Diagnosis of MND normally occurs around 55-60 years of age.
 While survival time varies from just a few months to decades3, 80% of patients survive only two to five years after diagnosis, with death usually resulting from paralysis and respiratory failure1.
-Currently there is no cure, and the only US Food and Drink Administration-approved treatments, Riluzole and Edaravone, have a modest effect, extending survival by mere months1.
+Currently there is no cure, and the only US Food and Drink Administration-approved treatments, Riluzole and Edaravone, have modest effects, extending survival by mere months1.

 MND is pathogenically complicated, and the cause of MND in most cases is unknown: 90-95% of cases are sporadic (sMND), while the remaining 5-10% are familial (fMND), generally with autosomal dominant inheritance4.
 More than forty pathogenic mutations have been associated with MND, including mutations in SOD1 (Superoxide dismutase)5, TARDBP which encodes Transactive Response DNA-binding protein 43 kD (TDP-43)6, FUS (RNA Binding Protein Fused in Sarcoma/Translocated in Sarcoma)8, and the most common, C9orf72 (chromosome 9 open reading frame 72)9.
 Interestingly, a number of MND-associated genes have a direct role in immunity, such as TBK110, OPTN11, VCP12, or pathways that are important for immune function, such as the autophagy and lysosomal pathways (e.g. SQSTM113, UBQLN214).